 The next issue is the Object Name which must be unique.
 Any unique name would work but it is recommended to use the register description for the corresponding Modbus register.
 For example, if register 400001 means the "Voltage phase A to neutral," that will be the name.
 However, this exact name cannot be used anywhere within the device profile.
-If two or more identical device profiles are loaded into the same BASgatewayLX, this is not an issue because each device profile corresponds to different devices.
-Therefore the uniqueness constraint is still met.
-However, to guard against the user modifying an object name that is already used within a device, the BASgatewayLX will save the change with an appended number in order to maintain uniqueness.
+To guard against the user modifying an object name that is already used within a device, the BASremote will save the change with an appended number in order to maintain uniqueness.